BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ### Comparisons

-The Logic Actuator drives a Digital Actuator, and evaluates one or more *comparisons* to determine whether the result is ON or OFF.
+The Logic Actuator claims a Digital Actuator, and evaluates one or more *comparisons* to determine whether the result is ON or OFF.

 You can add comparisons based on Digital Actuator, Motor Valve, Setpoint, and PWM blocks.
 Each comparison compares the value or setting of the block to a value configured in the comparison.